 The oldest campus-San José State University-was founded in 1857 and became the first institution of public higher education in California.
 The newest-CSU Channel Islands-opened in fall 2002, with freshmen arriving in fall 2003.

-The CSU strives to continually develop innovative programs, services and opportunities that will give students the tools they need to meet their full potential.
-With 23 campuses, 474,000 students and 49,000 faculty and staff, the CSU is committed to providing a quality higher education that prepares students to become the leaders in the changing workforce.
+The CSU strives to continually develop innovative programs, services and opportunities that will give students the tools they need to meet their full potentital.
+In 2016, the university launched Graaduation Initiative 2025, a bold plan to support students, increase the number of California’s graduates earning high-quality degrees and eliminate achievement and equity gaps for all students.
+Through this initiative, the CSU is ensurig that all students have the opportunity to graduate according to their personal goals, positively impacting their lives, families and communities.
+The CSU is committed to providing a quality higher education that prepares students to become the leaders in the changing workforce.

 Trustees of the California State University